umasreeram/fraud-detection-page.github.io/README.md

 3. **Train on cloud.**
 We set up an AWS EC2 instance with GPU to train the model.
 This allows us to take advantage of the GPU histogram estimator and GPU predictor functions in the XGBoost module.
 Taking our base model as an example, this successfully decreases the training time from 58 minutes to under 3 minutes (95% decrease), and the prediction time from 2 minutes to under 8 seconds(93% decrease).

-It is particularly computationally expensive to tune the hyperparameters of the XGBoost estimator.
-Parameters that are fundamental to the structure of the model, such as learning rate, number and complexity of trees, are prioritized for tuning (Table X).
-Some parameters work cumulatively, an example will be "colsample_bytree", "colsample_bylevel" and "colsample_bynode".
-In these scenarios, it is more efficient to tune one parameter than to tune numerous combinations of three parameters.

 Training the tuned XGBoost model on both X1 and X2 dataset, we achieved a validation AUC score of *0.9747* and *0.9739* respectively, higher than other models.

 Table 5.
 Ranked listing of hyperparameters tuned for Random Forest, LGBM and XGBoost